 I Am Not Spock: Nearly the entire cast has suffered this to some degree.
-Most of them have embraced it, while others were left resentful of being typecast (most notably Alec Guinness).
+Most of them have embraced it, while others were left resentful of being typecast (most notably Alec Guinness, the only member of the cast who was a big star before Star Wars).
 Averted by Harrison Ford, though, who launched a successful acting career outside of the Star Wars films.

 In the prequels, Count Dooku serves as the figurehead of the rebel Separatists.